pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 This section provides information on Pantheon's WordPress plugin.

 Pantheon maintains an [optimized version of WordPress](https://github.com/pantheon-systems/WordPress) that includes a plugin to control cache expiration.
-By default, pages expire from the Varnish Edge Cache after 10 minutes (600 seconds).
-The plugin sets a default HTTP header: `Cache-Control: public, max-age=600`
+By default, pages expire from the Varnish Edge Cache after 1 week.
+The plugin sets a default HTTP header: `Cache-Control: public, max-age=604800`

 ## Clear Site Cache